Storytelling can be transformational for both the storyteller and the audience.

 Maxica Williams first faced homelessness after getting a cancer diagnosis.
 A single mom with four children, Maxica had to make the tough decision to pay for treatment instead of rent.
 She and her children lived at two different family shelters in Chicago.
 She also struggled to secure SSI disability income due to her employment history, despite battling breast cancer.
 Life improved after her family secured permanent supportive housing in April 2017, and she was diagnosed to be cancer-free.
 Maxica has testified in Springfield in support of increased TANF support for low-wage families, is a leader for Bring Chicago Home, and joined the CCH Board of Directors in March 2019.

 Leeanna Majors learned a great deal from her experience with homelessness.
 As a prostitution survivor, low self-esteem was her greatest enemy.
 Her first step to recovery was learning to care for herself.
-She is motivated to talk about her life experience because she wants people to understand how we can come together and make change.
-A founding member of the Speakers Bureau, Leeanna has seen that after people hear her story, see her face, and understand that hers is the face of many, they can believe in their ability to make a difference.
+She was motivated to talk about her life experience because she wanted people to understand how we can come together and make change.
+A founding member of the Speakers Bureau, Leeanna saw that after people heard her story, saw her face, and understood that hers is the face of many, they could believe in their ability to make a difference.

 Photos of Charles Jenkins, Leeanna Majors, and Cassie Sahler by StoryCorps.